 2. Cut each plank into 4 equal strips and heat a medium sauté pan over high heat.

 3. Pour in enough oil to cover the bottom of the pan by ¼ inch and heat until it begins to shimmer.

 4. Working in batches, lay the tofu in the pan, away from you to avoid getting splattered with oil.
 Gently shake the pan to prevent the tofu from sticking.
 Fry until the edges begin to brown and turn golden, about 2 minutes, and then flip.
 Fry for an additional 2 minutes on the other side, or until evenly golden.
 Remove from the pan and place on a baking rack or paper towels and season with salt.
 Repeat until all the tofu is fried.

-5. Arrange the lettuce onto a large platter.
-Spread a spoonful of peanut sauce onto each leaf.
-Divide the tofu, carrot, cucumber, bell pepper, and cilantro between the leaves.
+5. Arrange the lettuce on a large platter.
+Spread a spoonful of peanut sauce on each leaf.
+Divide the tofu, carrot, cucumber, bell pepper, and cilantro among the leaves.
 Drizzle with additional peanut sauce to serve if desired.

 Originally featured in 1 Sauce, 5 No-Fuss Weeknight Dinner Ideas